Jomajay/Workforce_Departmental_Analysis_Strategic_Planning/README.md

 Get hands-on experience with manipulating string data using functions like SUBSTRING, CONCAT, UPPER, LOWER, and LENGTH.

 ## Usage:
-1. **Clone the Repository:** Clone this repository to your local machine.
+1. **Clone the Repository:** Clone this repository to my local machine.
-2. **Setup Database:** If you haven't already, set up a database environment (e.g., MySQL) to execute SQL queries.
+2. **Setup Database:** For the database set up, I will be making use of the MySQL (RDBMS) database environment (e.g., MySQL) to execute my SQL queries.
-3. **Navigate to Category:** Choose a category you want to practice from and navigate to the corresponding directory.
-4. **Execute SQL Script:** Open the SQL script file for a specific exercise and execute it against your database to verify the results.
+3. **Execute SQL Script:** Open the SQL script file for a specific exercise and execute it against your database to verify the results.
-5. **Practice and Learn:** Use these exercises to practice SQL concepts and improve your querying skills.
+4. **Practice and Learn:** For this project which is themed enhancing my SQL query writing, I will be using these exercises to practice SQL concepts and improve my querying skills.
+5. **What to Except:** Each questions comes in an advance way which requires me to make use of my critical thinking and analytical thinking ability to solve each problems.
 ## Sample Exercise:

 ### Exercise 1: Display Employees' Names and Salaries
+#### Here are just some snippet of what the codes will look like.
 **Objective:** Display the name (first_name, last_name) and salary for all employees whose salary is not in the range $10,000 through $15,000.

 **SQL Script (employees.sql):**